mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 The formula for calculating the actual number of milliseconds before the server is labelled as the master is `monitor_interval * failcount`.

+If automatic failover is enabled (`auto_failover=true`), this setting also controls how many times the master server must fail to respond before failover begins.

 ### `allow_cluster_recovery`

 Allow recovery after the cluster has dropped down to one server.
 This feature